manish-k-gupta/GettingAndCleaningData/README.md

 Initial Prep)
 -------------
 All the required measurement data has been downloaded in working directory as zip file, the data is extracted in the folder with the same name, the folder contains test and training data.
+The details about the data is present in READMEDATA.md file present in the github repo

 Step1)